sarahchima/NoteApp/README.md

-NoteApp is a note-taking app built with React.
+NoteApp is a note-taking app built with React and uses local storage to save notes.

 Some Features of it are:
 1. Add new note